prashant-more-datascience/simple-chat-bot-using-gamma2-2b/README.md

 Environment Variables: Ensure the following variables are set in a .env file:
 Create a .evn file and store LANGCHAIN_PROJECTNAME , LANGCHAIN_API_KEY in that file

+Ensure you have installed gamma2:2b in your local machine if not install & setup ollama and run (ollama run gamma2:2b) in your command prompt